 World-class end-to-end language integrations made simple.

-Our video remote interpreting service allows interpretation from any location, not just in the venue - so you can bring your event in multiple languages to audience around the world.
+Our video remote interpreting service allows interpretation from any location, not just in the venue - so you can bring your event in multiple languages to audiences around the world.
 The platform enables the audience and the speakers to participate remotely in conferences and similar events.

 Our remote interpretation solution can integrate languages into any of the video-conferencing or streaming platforms that you already use including Zoom, Youtube Streaming, Webex, and more!